 Art of the Rural (AOTR): Art of the Rural is a collaborative organization with a mission to help build the field of the rural arts and shape new narratives on rural culture and community.
 They work online and on the ground through interdisciplinary and cross-sector partnerships to advance engaged collaborations that transcend imposed boundaries and articulates the shared reality of rural and urban America. http://artoftherural.org/

-Next Generation Regional Networks will self-define their objectives, enhance linkages across the community and economic development, arts, and policy communities, and create cross-sector projects that address the needs and opportunities of their shared regions.
-An initial cohort of Regional Networks in Iowa, Kentucky, and Minnesota are currently building these relationships.
-In each, Next Generation will facilitate three integrated strategies for rural advancement:
+Next Generation Regional Networks self-define their objectives, enhance linkages across the community and economic development, arts, and policy communities, and create cross-sector projects that address the needs and opportunities of their shared regions.
+Our initial cohort of Regional Networks included Iowa, Kentucky, and Minnesota.
+In each, Next Generation facilitated three integrated strategies for rural advancement:

 1 – A Regional Network Working Group that advances institutional, public and private support for Regional Networks while informing policy and practice across the region.